hayleyjolliffe/cv/pages/jamey.md

         <a href="https://www.figma.com/community/file/1150987829658682539/invoice-template" target="_blank">Invoice Template</a>
 </ul>

-All other web/product stuff is either in progress and not refined enough yet to share or isn't public yet.
+All other web/product stuff is either in progress and not refined enough to share or isn't public yet.

-If you want to see more product capabilities, let me know and I can build something to send over.
+If you want to see more product capabilities, let me know and I can build something new to send over.

-For anything else, shoot me a [DM](https://twitter.com/calebjolliffe/) or [email](mailto:calebjolliffe@proton.me) and I'd be more than happy to send it over.

-Cheers,

-Caleb